minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 matching the name of the remote specified in the `.conan/remotes.json` file.

 NOTE: **Note:**
-[MSBuild](https://github.com/mono/msbuild#microsoftbuild-msbuild) projects are not supported at this time.
+[MSBuild](https://github.com/mono/msbuild#microsoftbuild-msbuild) projects aren't supported.
 The `license_scanning` image ships with [Mono](https://www.mono-project.com/) and [MSBuild](https://github.com/mono/msbuild#microsoftbuild-msbuild).
-Additional setup may be required in order to build packages for this project configuration.
+Additional setup may be required to build packages for this project configuration.

 #### Using private Conan registries